 Entrance fee: 7$ per person, 4$ for kids 6+, other rates for groups, family, please check website

 To my opinion a regular stroller would not be suitable, an all-terrain stroller would suffice but be prepare to carry it at some parts

 The walk (Sentier Desjardins) starts from Porte Ste-Béatrix were we have parked the car and also had a lunch picnic with a view of the river.
 We have not tried yet the other walks in the park but will surely come back next summer.
 One of the other entrances has a kids playground in it.

 We started the walk just by doing a circular walk from the car park, returning to the car park – Number 10 on the map – very short and easy, not suitable for strollers as there are many steps on the way.
 The walk is crossing the two sides on the river bank with two bridges: Pont Yvon Trudel and Pont Bruno Paradis.
 The water stream was strong and very impressive.

 Once we were back to the initial starting point (car park and office), we continued with walk number 1.
 The first part of the walk is along the river.
 Cross the road of the parking, pass the park’s hut and you will reach the starting point (the walking area is fenced at this part so you cannot miss the path).

-After a while the path starts to go downhill until you reach the waterfall Desjardins (Chute Dejardins).
+After a while, the path starts to go downhill until you reach the waterfall Desjardins (Chute Desjardins).
 Once we reached the waterfall, we sat on the big rocks and had a small break, with the strong sound of water streaming down the waterfall.

 We have decided to go back the same path we arrived (walk number 1) and not to continue further as in total the walk was about 5km (return).
 The steep climbing before on the way to the waterfall was fun going downhill on the way back!